Off-Belief Learning: Experimental Details for Hanabi

 \subsection{Reinforcement Learning}

 We use a highly scalable setup as illustrated in Figure~\ref{fig:rl-stepup} to efficiently train RL models in Hanabi using moderate computational resources (three GPUs).
-It includes fours major components.
+It includes four major components.
 The first one is a large number of parallel thread workers that handle the interactions between environments and the multiple players in each environment.
-The player often needs to invoke one or more neural network inferences at each step to compute an action, which is often computationally intensive and thus should be executed on GPUs.
+The player needs to invoke one or more neural network inferences at each step to compute an action, which we run on GPUs.
 Here, we take an asynchronous approach that instead of waiting for the neural network calls to return, the thread worker immediately moves on to execute the next set of environment and players after sending the neural network request to the inference loop.
 This allows us to run multiple environments in a single thread worker.
 On top of this, we also run multiple thread workers in parallel.
 The combination of these two techniques allows us to run a massive amount of environments and therefore generates a large amount of neural network inference requests simultaneously.
 These requests are then batched together before sending to an everlasting inference loop.
 The batched inference is executed on GPUs and the inference loop may use multiple GPUs to distribute workloads.
-Each player collects observation, action and reward at each step and aggregates them into a trajectory at the end of an episode.
+Each player collects observations, actions and rewards at each step and aggregates them into a trajectory at the end of an episode.
 The trajectory is padded to a fixed length of 80 time-steps and then stored into the prioritized replay buffer.
 A training loop, which runs completely in parallel to all the procedures mentioned above, keeps sampling batches from the replay buffer and updates the model with TD-error.
 The training loop sends a new copy of the model to the inference loop to have the inference model synced every 10 gradient steps.
-This overall setup combines several techniques that have appeared in previous literature~\cite{Espeholt2020SEED, hu2019simplified, torchbeast2019}.
-In all of our RL experiments, i.e. both training OBL agents and reproducing Other-Play agents, we run 80 thread workers and 80 environments in each thread worker.
+We also follow best Q-learning practices such as dueling architecture~\cite{dueling-dqn}, double DQN~\cite{double-dqn} and prioritized experience replay~\cite{prioritized-replay} with priority of the trajectory computed the same way as~\cite{r2d2}.
+In all of our RL experiments, i.e. both training OBL agents and reproducing Other-Play agents, we run 80 thread workers and 80 environments in each thread worker on 40 CPU cores.
 We use 2 GPUs for the inference loop and 1 GPU for the training loop.
-The entire workload runs on a single machine with 40 CPU cores and 3 GPUs.
+For OBL, we use 1 or 2 additional GPUs for belief model inference.
+We list out important hyper-parameters in Table~\ref{tab:hparam-rl}.